buildmind-tech/MindDrop/README.md

 ## A server-less share

 All data are going through the [RTCDataChannel](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel).
-This method is at first priority when both client are both online.
+This method is at first priority when both client are online.

 # Why do we make this?